Jamiski80/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 1 - This script display the contents list of the current working directory
+Task 2 - A script that changes the working directory to user home directory